 The findings in the 1997 report indicate that street wash water is a source of pollutants to waters of the U.S. Subsequent to the 1997 report, authorizations of the MS4 permits in the Santa Ana Region did not include street wash water on a list of allowable non-stormwater discharge types.
 This Order continues the exclusion from prior orders.

 This exclusion should not be interpreted as a prohibition on street washing, but rather on any discharge to the MS4 from that action.
 This exclusion means that, if a Permittee performs street washing, controls must be in place to prevent the wastewater from discharging into the MS4.
 Generally, sweeping should be used as an alternate control whenever possible and swept material should be disposed of in the trash.
 All trash, debris, and free-standing oil/grease spills/leaks (use absorbent material if necessary) should be removed from the area before washing.
-Whenever practicable, Permittees should collect and divert street and alley wash water from the Permittees’ street.
+Whenever practicable, Permittees should collect and divert street and alley wash water from the Permittees’ streets.
 Sidewalk cleaning activities should be diverted to the sanitary sewer or to landscaped areas for infiltration.

 De Minimis/Drinking Water System Discharges and Construction General Permit Discharges